Atulin/tinytime/README.md

 tinytime takes an approach similar to a compiler and generates an AST representing your template.
 This AST is generated when you call the main `tinytime` function.
 This lets you efficiently re-render your template without tinytime having to parse the template string again.
-That means its important that you aren't recreating the template object frequently.
+That means its important that you aren'type recreating the template object frequently.

 Here's an example showing the right and wrong way to use tinytime with React.

-Don't do this:
+Don'type do this:

 ```jsx
 function Time({ date }) {